KoljaB/LocalAIVoiceChat/README.md

 1. Clone the repository or download the source code package.

 2. For Windows users, execute the `install_win.bat` script to install required dependencies and set up the environment.
 You may encounter warnings regarding `numpy` or `fsspec` incompatibilities; however, these can be ignored as the installation should still function correctly.
+If this fails on your machine, activate your venv with `test_env\Scripts\activate.bat` and try to install the libraries like described for UNIX-Installation.

    For UNIX or MAC users (note that these steps are untested), it is recommended to create a virtual environment and then install the necessary libraries: